Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): Point sources and diffuse: coded-mask versus Compton

 COMPTEL opened the soft MeV gamma-ray band (0.75-30 MeV) as a new astronomical window, thereby bridging the gap between hard X-rays and medium energy gamma-rays ($>$100 MeV).
 The first COMPTEL source catalog \citep{schoenfelder00}, mainly a summary of published results of the first 5.5 years of the mission, reports 32 sources ($>$ 3$\sigma$) of various types, such as AGN, spin-down pulsars, gamma-ray binaries, gamma-ray line sources and extended emission regions.
 AGN, in particular blazars, are the majority of the COMPTEL point sources.
 Recent analyses, using data of the full COMPTEL mission and the newest analysis techniques, enlarge this number of point sources by typically a factor of 1.5 \citep{collmar22}.
+The Galactic diffuse emission in the COMPTEL band was studied as well \citep{strong97, strong99}, resulting for the inner galaxy in a spectrum which is dominated below 10 MeV by inverse-Compton emission and above 10 MeV by a combination of inverse-Compton and bremsstrahlung emission.\\